Fraud Blocker Standard window sizes in the UK | Timber, aluminium and uPVC

 When it comes to windows, many will get them made bespoke to the project they are working on, but there are also standard window sizes that are the most common.

-They can be personalised to the project at hand, or if there is no need to have them made to a certain size, then installers can opt for standard window sizes.
+They can be personalised to the project at hand, or, if there is no need to make custom-size windows, then installers can opt for common sizes.

 Standard window sizes in the UK